andrewpmilne/project-two-xg-football-game/README.md

 ![Goal Screenshot](readme-resources/commentary-screenshot-three.png)

 ### Pitch Image / Play Area ###
 The pitch and football are images that represent the main play area of the game.
-Tailwind classes and CSS Flexbox is used to position them accurately.
+Tailwind classes and CSS Flexbox are used to position them accurately.
 JavaScript and CSS transitions are used to move the ball across the screen when required.

 ![Ball at Start of Pitch Screenshot](readme-resources/pitch-screenshot-one.png)